FLORIDA PANTHERS: 13-17-5 (31 PTS.) vs. OTTAWA SENATORS: 14-16-6 (34 PTS)

-Game Day Song: Badlands by Bruce Springsteen and the E Street Band
+Game Day Song: I’m On Fire.
+Bruce Springsteen and the E Street Band

 The Florida Panthers are ”on fire” continuing their charge through Canada taking on the Ottawa Senators tonight in hopes of winning their fifth straight game.
 Should Florida be victorious, they’ll have climbed within three games of .500 on the season.
 A task that just a few short weeks ago seemed insermountable.
 Tuesday night’s victory over the “mediocre” Toronto Maple Leafs was just another example of a complete team effort from all 18 skaters, as well as goaltender Scott Clemmensen, who may be the real star behind this streak.